dddrrreee/cs49n-20spr/labs/README.md

 These are not done yet:

+  6. [lightstrip](6-ws2812b/): do the neopixel as part of basic devices?

   5. [ir](5-ir/): we use a simple IR device to reverse engineer a remote control protocol.
 We then transmit this using an IR emitting LED